thogiti/thogiti.github.io/_posts/2026-01-13-Why-Imagination-Beats-Memorization-Carden-Method.md

 A child learns a letter’s shape, then its sound, then how it behaves in words, then how those words behave in sentences.
 Each return deepens the model.

 **Question:** Why does variation matter so much?

 **Answer:** Because variation forces structure.
 A fact that survives variation becomes usable knowledge.
 A fact that only works in one format stays brittle.

 ---

 ## Making Differences Sharp

-In the workshop, a speaker drew a capital **B** and said:
+In the workshop, a speaker drew a letter **b** and said:
-“If I just tell a child this is *B*, it’s a cold symbol.
+“If I just tell a child this is *b*, it’s a cold symbol.
 But if I say it’s the **sting of the bee and the body of the bee**, the order is no longer arbitrary.”

 Suddenly the b/d problem stops being a geometry puzzle and becomes a character difference.

 That matters because one hard job in early learning is telling apart things that are *similar but not the same*.
 When instruction blurs distinctions, the brain blurs them too.
 Confusion follows.

 **Question:** Why do small confusions persist for years?

 **Answer:** Because once two things are encoded as “almost the same,” every future encounter reinforces the overlap.
 You don’t fix it by going faster.
 You fix it by making the differences crisp.

 ---